streply/streply-docs/docs/php/capture-events/logs.md

 # Logs

-The Logs method allows all information that is neither an error nor an activity to be logged.
+The Logs method allows all information that is neither an error, not an activity to be logged.

 The `Streply\Log` method consists of 2 parameters: